How large language model works: Explained conceptually.

 If wrong:

-It adjusts internal weights slightly
+It adjust internal weights slightly

-Repeats this billions of times
+Repeat this billion of times

-This process is called:
+The process is called

-👉 Training using gradient descent
+Training using gradient descent

 Over time, the model learns: